Announcing the Winner of the Second Annual Public Interest Essay Competition

-The University of Pennsylvania Law Review is accepting submissions for its first annual Public Interest Essay Competition.
-The deadline for submissions is Friday, June 30, 2017, at 5:00 PM EDT, via the online submission portal.
+The University of Pennsylvania Law Review is accepting submissions for its third annual Public Interest Essay Competition.
+The deadline for submissions is Friday, July 30, 2017, at midnight, via the online submission portal.

 The competition is open to all current law students (Classes of 2017, 2018, and 2019) from any ABA‐accredited American law school as well as recent graduates of such institutions from the classes of 2011 through 2016.
 Submissions are limited to one per person and must be an original, unpublished academic essay.
 The essay may not be submitted for consideration for publication in another journal during the judging period

 Essays must be submitted in PDF format and include footnote citations.
 Submissions must be no longer than 6,000 words, including all footnotes.
 All submissions will be considered anonymously.
 Students must ensure that their essays do not contain any identifying information.
 Any essays that include identifying information, such as name, class year, or institutional affiliation, will be disqualified.

 The grant proposal must be 800 words or less and request support to go directly to a non‐profit organization, a pro bono clinic, or for the author’s own direct public interest work.
 The cause supported must be germane to the essay topic and the best proposals will be designed to implement the legal theory on which the author expounds.
 The proposal must include a six‐month budget and contact information for the primary recipient of the funds.
 If the author proposes to support a non‐profit or clinic, she must include overall budget information for that institution in addition to its contact information.